senzzzi/kafka-streams-demo/readme.md

 10000 records are inserted on the "demo-test" topic so there is some work for the KStream to do.

 By default, this runs with 2.6.0.
-Just the project and you will see that the lag decrease very slowly.
+Just run the project and you will see that the lag decrease very slowly.

 On pom.xml there's a comment explaining what to do to go back to 2.5.1, just comment those 2 kafka dependencies.